Regional Arts Development Fund

 • be Australian citizens or permanent residents

-• have Public Liability Insurance; or able to obtain auspice by a suitable party
+• have Public Liability Insurance; or able to obtain auspice by a suitable party*.

-• The Fraser Coast Regional Arts Development Fund Community Grants funding pool totals $50,000 for the current funding period.
+The Fraser Coast Regional Arts Development Fund Community Grants funding pool totals $50,000 for the current funding period.

-• Develop - $500 to $2,000, covering up to 100% of eligible expenses
+• Develop - up to $3,000

-• Share - $500 to $10,000, covering up to 75% of eligible expenses
+• Share - up to $10,000

 Check the RADF guidelines for more information.